Codecademy/docs/content/sklearn/concepts/multilabel-classification/multilabel-classification.md

   - 'paths/intermediate-machine-learning-skill-path'
 ---

-In Sklearn, **Multilabel classification** assigns multiple labels to a single instance using scikit-learn tools and models.
-This method differs from traditional classification, where each instance belongs to one class, and this technique predicts multiple outputs simultaneously.
+In sklearn, **Multilabel Classification** assigns multiple labels to a single instance, allowing models to predict multiple outputs simultaneously.
+This method differs from traditional classification, where each instance belongs to only one class.

-Scikit-learn offers tools like `OneVsRestClassifier`, `ClassifierChain`, and `MultiOutputClassifier` to facilitate multilabel classification and enable efficient model training and evaluation.
+Scikit-learn offers tools like `OneVsRestClassifier`, `ClassifierChain`, and `MultiOutputClassifier` to handle multilabel classification and enable efficient model training and evaluation.

 ## Syntax